JermaSites/channels/automation/template.md

 It updates once a day (see [how it works](#how-it-works)), if you know any additional channels please [add them](#adding-channel) (or [ask me to](mailto:jake@jakelee.co.uk)).

-Tap a table's header to sort by that field, the best-of-the-best have a little Otto 🐶 next to them.
+The best-of-the-best have a little Otto 🐶 next to them.

 ### YouTube
 dynamic-channel-data